 Contact the hospital business office for assistance and information on payment of any hospital expenses.

 All inpatient spine or total joint surgery patients are highly encouraged to attend a pre-hospitalization class.
-This class is complimentary for the patient and one guest, and gives us the opportunity to guide you through the surgery process.
-Classes are held every Monday (except holidays).
+This class is complimentary for the patient, and gives us the opportunity to guide you through the surgery process.

 Presenters include: Physical Therapy, Pharmacy, Dietary, Nursing and Discharge Planning.